freeseek/mocha/README.md

     --output $dir/$pfx.chr$chr.pgt.bcf
 done
 ```
-If you are using GRCh37 rather than GRCh38, use `--region $chr` instead
+If you are using GRCh37 rather than GRCh38, use `--region $chr` instead.
+If you are phasing genotypes from WGS data, include the `--sequencing` option

 Eagle's <a href="https://data.broadinstitute.org/alkesgroup/Eagle/#x1-100003.2">memory requirements</a> will depend on the number of samples in the target (Nt) and in the reference panel (Nr=2504), and the number of variants (M) in the largest contig, and will amount to 1.5(Nt+Nr)M bytes.
 The <a href="https://data.broadinstitute.org/alkesgroup/Eagle/#x1-110003.3">running time</a> will be \~1 minute of CPU time per genome for <a href="https://www.nature.com/articles/ng.3679#Sec18">reference-based phasing</a> with a small target and reference panel (see Supplementary Tables 2,3) and \~5 minutes of CPU time per genome for <a href="https://www.nature.com/articles/ng.3679#Sec18">non-reference-based phasing</a> with a large cohort (see Supplementary Tables 7,8).
 Also, by default, if the option --pbwtIters is not used, Eagle will perform one phasing iteration if Nt<Nr/2=1252, two if 1252=Nr/2<Nt<2Nr=5008, and three if 5008=2Nr<Nt and in the second and third iterations both target and reference panel haplotypes will be used as references for phasing (see <a href="https://www.nature.com/articles/ng.3679#Sec10"here</a>)